Seagate/TCGstorageAPI/samples/README.md

 **To Enable TLS or Disable TLS secure messaging:**

+TLS operations are not supported on Windows OS.

 On Opal drives, make sure to change the default credentials and activate lockingSP first by running "changecreds".

 ***WARNING: The generated PSK is stored in a file.
 This is insecure!
 In reality the file needs to be replaced by a local keystore or remote key manager.***